n-buckley/travel-tanzania/readme.md

 - [ ] I cant get the pins on the baseline of the link
 - [ ] id like for the svg to also change color when the anchor is hovered over

 This is my second time not being able to find a baseline solution, so I'm going to move on.

+__Task: add list of everything you packed?__

+I'm not really sure how I want to do this, so I'm just going to do it and see what happens.

+Ok my computer's going to die but I just made lists of several categories.

+When I realized they were too big I wanted to limit the size of the containers so just made it a fixed height.
+That looked silly for the really small boxes so I found something called ```max-height: x;```

+I don't love this solutions, it's just kind of basic, but at least the information is there

+What I would like:
+- [ ] just not this design think of something else

+- [ ] the background of the scroll thingy not to be white that's really annoying
+- [ ] To have check boxes for each item so that users can check stuff off (it wouldnt disappear just become checked)
+- [ ] Make the line height just not that
+- Also you need to write about things that you needed like more warm clothes, more pants, explain about the detergent situation